User Guide

 Press Ctrl+F to open the search panel in the sidebar.
 The search tab sits alongside

-the Outline and Bookmarks tabs.
+the Outline, Bookmarks, and Figures tabs.
 Type your query — results appear automatically after a brief debounce.

 - Results panel: Matches are grouped by page with text snippets showing the match term in context (bolded).
 Click any result to jump directly to that match.